metayeti/YABS.js/README.md

 YABS.js takes a single JSON file containing build instructions as an input.
 It then configures, prepares, and runs the build process.
 If the build is successful, you should see a "Build finished!" message at the end of the output.

-Please note that this is a simplistic and content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capacity provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript)).
+Please note that this is a relatively simplistic, content-unaware build system which only deals with files and not source code directly (apart from the mangling and compressing capabilities provided by [uglify-js](https://www.npmjs.com/package/uglify-js) and preprocessing which is delegated to [MetaScript](https://www.npmjs.com/package/metascript)).
 This build system does not understand modules, `import`, `export` and `require` statements.
 What it does is roughly the following:

-1. Clones the hierarchy of files provided, updating with newer files (skipping files that have not changed since the last build), into the output directory (typically "build/") as specified by the build instructions file.
+1. Clones the hierarchy of files provided, updating with newer files (skipping files that didn't change since the last build), into the output directory (typically "build/" or "release/" or equivalent) as specified by the build instructions file.

-2. Minifies (also optionally, preprocesses or bundles) provided JavaScript files and optionally attaches a custom header to minified outputs.
+2. Minifies (and optionally, preprocesses or bundles) provided JavaScript sources and optionally attaches a custom header to the minified outputs.

 3. Matches `<script src="...">` attributes in the HTML files to the associated JS files and updates those entries to match compiled filenames (in practice this usually means the extensions .js get converted to .min.js, but you can also specify custom output filenames or bundle multiple scripts into one).

-Please double check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems It is unlikely that this system will be expanded beyond the scope of its current capabilities.
-This software is provided as-is as free and open source software, but it is not currently open for contributions (mainly because the author considers it feature-complete and would rather spend time working on other projects).
-If you need to extend or modify the featureset that this software provides, consider forking this project.
+Please double check your requirements to see if this featureset fits your needs and if it does not, use one of the more advanced build systems.
+It is unlikely that this system will be expanded beyond the scope of its current capabilities.
+This software is provided as-is as free and open source software but it is not currently open for contributions (mainly because the author considers it feature-complete and would rather spend time working on other projects).
+If you need to extend or modify the featureset that this software provides, please consider forking this project instead.

 ## Dependencies